ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

  * *Compiler*: The meaning of "Compiler" changes depending on what you're talking about:

     When you're talking about building language runtimes (aka: compilers), a Compiler is a program that translates code from one language into another with different semantics (there's a conversion step, it isn't just a representation).
 It could be from PHP to Opcode, it could be from C to an Intermediary Representation.
 It could be from Assembly to Machine Code, it could be from a regular expression to machine code.
-Yes, PHP-7.0 includes a compiler to compile from PHP source code to Opcodes.
+Yes, PHP 7.0 includes a compiler to compile from PHP source code to Opcodes.

     When you're talking about using language runtimes (aka: compilers), a Compiler is usually implied to be a specific set of programs that convert the original source code into machine code.
 It's worth noting that a "Compiler" (like gcc for example) is normally made up of several smaller compilers that chain together to transform the source code.